SMTG-Bham/sumo/docs/source/sumo-dosplot.rst

     sumo-dosplot --orbitals Os.d

-All the above options can be used similatenously.
+All the above options can be used simultaneously.
 For example, plot the lm-decomposed d orbitals for the first Os atom, the following command would be used::

     sumo-dosplot --orbitals Os.d --elements Os.d --atoms Os.1 --no-total